kristinadiaz/ruby_movies_110121/README.md

      </details>
 <br/>

-3. If you have already made print_ticket method Skip this part.
+3. If you have already made print_ticket method skip this part.
 Create a print_ticket instance method that prints the name, movie and price of a ticket.
 In Cli, Replace `2.
 List all ticket holder names` with `2.
 List all tickets`.
 In the 2 block iterate over Ticket.all and call print_ticket on every instance.
  <details>
       <summary>
         solution